KennethFam/My-Learning-Journey/Git/Git.md

         ```
         - This is a shorthand.
 The full command should be `git push origin main`, but it is okay since you are not dealing with another branch (other than main) or a different remote.
         - If you run git status, it should display Your branch is up to date with 'origin/main'.

+## Git Best Practices
+- Two helpful best practices to consider are atomic commits and leveraging those atomic commits to make your commit messages more useful to future collaborators.
+    - atomic commit: a commit that includes changes related to only one feature or task of your program
+        - Two main reasons for doint this:
+            1. if something you change turns out to cause some problems, it is easy to revert the specific change without losing other changes
+            2. it enables you to write better commit messages